antoinebou12/another-install-script/docs/docs.md

-# .sh
+# install.sh

-file containing the utils function for the project and other
+file containing the utils  for the project and other